shi-yan/codestage/README.md

 title = "CodeStage example"
 # Github repo link (optional)
 github = "xxx"
-# If not deployed under the root directory, this will be needed (optional)
+# If not deployed under the root directory, this will be needed.
+The first slash is required. (optional)
-prefix = "demo"
+prefix = "/codestage"
 # specify the output folder (optional)
 target = "dist"
 # Utility folders are shared by all samples in the project.